VIJAYAKUMARAHS/RISC-V_SOC_Tapeout_Program/Week0/readme.md

  After the installation of Ubuntu.

- ### Installation of Open Source EDA Tools and Tools Check using commands below
+ ### Install the open-source EDA tools and verify them using the commands below.

 <hr style="height:3px; background-color:black; border:none;">